mplpl/unrar_amiga/README.md

 <h3>National characters support</h3>

-<h4>National characters in file names</h4>

-RAR stores file names in Unicode format and uses it in console printing or file operation (create, find, ...) in UTF-8.
-Unfortunately no Amiga operating system supports UTF-8 today, therefore in order to handle localized names, this unrar port converts names to local 8-bit encoding set in locale prefs in OS.
-Unfortunately, Amiga locale library does not report selected code page.
-Fortunately, but both MorphOS and AmigaOS4 sets appropriate environment variable, that unrar reads:
+RAR stores data in UTF-8 in an archive file, then read it into Unicode (wchar_t) and finally it uses it (prints, create files, find files, ...) in UTF-8.
+Unfortunately no Amiga operating system supports UTF-8 today, therefore in order to handle national characters in file names, comments, options, etc. it needs to be converted to OS local encoding sets in OS prefs.
+Unrar reads what was set using environment variables:
 * on Morphos: CODEPAGE
 * on AmigaOS4: Charset
+Characters that cannot be converted, because are not present in selected codepage, are replaced with '?'.
+That means that national characters are fully supported but only for selected locale, i.e. if I have Polish locale and have a rar archive with Spanish characters, they will not appeart and will be replaced by '?'.
+That in turns mean that some files may have the same names even if they are different files.
+In that case only one will be unpacked.
+To deal with this, you can use special environment variable RAR_CODEPAGE that allows overriding codepage (for both MorhOS and AmigaOS4) without changing system prefs.
+For an example above, if you set RAR_CODEPAGE, you will still not see Spanish characters (unless you have the right font) but at least you should get all the files unpacked.

+<h4>National characters in file names</h4>

+National characters in in file names are handled as described above - this covers:
+* name of files and directories in an archive
+* archive names given to unrar command
+* names in list files (if -sc option is not used)

 Obviously, in order to see national characters in shell or when browsing unpacked files in Ambient/Workbench you need to have fonts with the right encoding installed in OS and set as system font and/or in Ambient.